Eduard Bohlen

 Eduard Bohlen was a ship that was wrecked on the Skeleton Coast of German Southwest Africa (now Namibia) on 5 September 1909 in a thick fog.
 The wreck currently lies in the sand 400 m from the shoreline.

 Service

-The ship was a 2,272 gross ton cargo ship with a length of 310 ft.
-In September 1909, it ran aground in thick fog and was wrecked at Conception Bay while on a voyage from Swakopmund to Table Bay.
+Eduard Bohlen was a 2,272 gross ton cargo ship with a length of 310 ft.
+In September 1909, she ran aground in thick fog and was wrecked at Conception Bay while on a voyage from Swakopmund to Table Bay.